 What are the long-term effects of declawing?

 In medical terms, the declawing will include pain and cause Necrosis tissue.
 It is otherwise known as ‘Death tissue.’
-It has been called for the same reason when there are substantial damage and death over the body tissue.
+It has been called for the same reason when there is substantial damage and death over the body tissue.
 The blood flow becomes very minimal in the tissue because of the injury or as side effects of radiation or any chemical therapies.
 When there is a large area of tissue that happens to have undergone Necrosis, then the condition will be called ‘Gangrene”.
-A similar pattern found in the declawed cats.
-Also, removing the claw changes the contact of the cat’s foot on the ground, which can be compared to the pain similar when you wear the pair of shoes that or too tight or uncomfortable.
+A similar pattern was found in the declawed cats.
+Also, removing the claw changes the contact of the cat’s foot on the ground, which can be compared to the pain similar when you wear a pair of shoes that or too tight or uncomfortable.

-Sometimes the cats are identified with the abnormal regrowth of the improperly removed claws, bone spurs, and nerve damage.
-When they pee on appropriate places, they choose soft surfaces to urinate like carpets or over the soft fabric.
+Sometimes the cats are identified with abnormal regrowth of the improperly removed claws, bone spurs, and nerve damage.
+When they pee in appropriate places, they choose soft surfaces to urinate like carpets or over soft fabric.
 The primary reason behind it is that they feel less painful over the gravel found in the litter box.
 With uncontrollable pain, they start biting people.
 For humans, this will result in hospitalization due to different kinds of infections.

 It is illegal

 After constant persuasion of the pain that the cat faces, many countries have decided to make this procedure illegal.
 Almost 21 countries are up against the surgery.
 They have been banned, and it can lead you to jail if found.
 It includes many American, European, and Australian countries passing a bill on animal cruelty, leading to a fine of $20000, and spending a year in jail.
 Even though the case of declawing is rare in Asia, they also have passed this bill.
 Israel very recently adopted this bill as it is one of the countries that pet cats more than any other animal.